Josephson effects in an interaction-asymmetric junction across the BCS-BEC crossover: Josephson current between different condensate regime

 \section{Josephson current between different condensate regime}

-We then consider the Josephson effect between two condensates where each side can be independently tuned in the BCS-BEC crossover, where the values of $\Delta$ and $\mu$ are employed from Ref.~\cite{PhysRevA.95.043625}.
-In this case, the chemical potential bias is generally nonzero.
+We then consider the Josephson effect between two condensates where each side can be independently tuned in the BCS-BEC crossover, where the chemical potential bias is generally nonzero.
+In this section, we assume that the two reservoirs have the same density $N_{\rm L}=N_{\rm R}=N$, so that a common Fermi wave vector $k_{\rm F}=(3\pi^2N)^{1/3}$ and Fermi energy $\epsilon_{\rm F}=k_{\rm F}^2/(2m)$ can be used.
+The interaction strengths in the left and right reservoir are respectively characterized by the scattering lengths $a_{\rm L}$ and $a_{\rm R}$.
 According to Eq.~(\ref{IJ2}) the DC Josephson current has a period proportional to $1/\Delta\mu$.
-First we fix the left side in the BCS limit with $1/ak_{\rm F}=-1$.
+First we fix the left side in the BCS limit with $1/(a_{\rm L}k_{\rm F})=-1$.
 The AC current at $T=0$ is shown in Fig.~\ref{IJ-t}.
 As the interaction of right side increases, both the period and magnitude of current changes due to the change of $\mu_{\rm R}$ and $|\Delta_{\rm R}|$.
 The former decreases due to the increasing of $\Delta\mu$.

-To see how the magnitude of current, namely, the tunneling strength varies, we plot the current magnitude-interaction feature as shown in Fig.~\ref{IMAX-V}.
-A peak is found when the interaction strength in the right side reaches $(ak_{\rm F})^{-1}\approx0.7-0.8$, which can be understood as a Riedel-like enhancement of the AC Josephson current~\cite{PhysRevLett.28.150,vernet1976direct,barone1982physics,PhysRevB.110.024517}.
+To see how the magnitude of current, namely, the tunneling strength varies, we plot the current magnitude-interaction feature as shown in Fig.~\ref{IMAX-V} (a).
+While we used the same tunneling form factor as Eq.~(\ref{eq:20}), the bare tunneling coupling strength is treated as a property of the barrier.
+Therefore, our use of Eq.~(\ref{eq:20}) does not rely on expanding the tunneling amplitude with respect to a small chemical-potential difference.
+This assumption is appropriate as long as the barrier transmission is weak and does not vary strongly over the relevant energy window.
+A peak is found when the interaction strength in the right side reaches $(k_{\rm F}a_{\rm R})^{-1}\approx0.7$-$0.8$, which can be understood as a Riedel-like enhancement of the AC Josephson current~\cite{PhysRevLett.28.150,vernet1976direct,barone1982physics,PhysRevB.110.024517}.
 This Riedel peak appears when the effective chemical potential matches the threshold for quasiparticle excitations across the junction, namely $\Delta\mu\approx E^{\rm min}_{\rm L}+E^{\rm min}_{\rm R}$.
 In our setup, the left reservoir is fixed in BCS limit where the chemical potential is positive.
 As the right side is tuned from BCS to BEC, its chemical potential gradually decreases and becomes negative, and this condition is equivalent to